mjaworski96/MyFantasticLibrary/README.md

 - 1.1.0
 	- Added null checks.
 	- Changed dependency from Logger 1.6.0 to Logger 1.7.0.
+- 1.1.1
+	- Changed dependency from Logger 1.7.0 to Logger 1.7.1.
+	- Changed dependency from ConfigurationManager 1.0.0 to ConfigurationManager 1.1.0.
 * Logger:
 - 1.0.0
 	- Added logging to file.